-For clients that are overweight, you will probably notice that most will wear clothes that are not tight-fitting, so they hang a little.
+For overweight clients, you will probably notice that most will wear clothes that are not tight-fitting, so they hang a little.

 As they lose weight, however, things will start to change.

-They now begin to gain confidence and start to hate those clothes that are hanging off them.
+They begin to gain confidence and start to hate those clothes hanging off them.